mrrajsoni/Nike-Clone/README.md

 I will try to complete the whole site as soon as possible and keeping it as close to the original as possible.

+Fonts and icons will mismatch a bit since I don't have the exact files for the obvious reasons.

 # Things to do
 - [X] Front page
 - [ ] Product sliders on the homepage